 Definition

 What is an observation essay?
 An observation essay is a type of writing that aims to capture and share a personal experience of a particular event, object, or phenomenon through detailed, sensory-rich descriptions.
-It’s a genre that calls for writers to observe their surroundings, immerse themselves in the scenario, and then articulate their observations in a vivid, engaging manner.
+It is a genre that calls for writers to observe their surroundings, immerse themselves in the scenario, and then articulate their observations in a vivid, engaging manner.
+According to the Purdue Online Writing Lab, observational writing requires the writer to move beyond surface appearances and record contextual details that give a fuller picture of the subject.

-Unlike narrative or reflective essays, an observation essay doesn’t merely tell a story or share a personal reflection.
+Unlike narrative or reflective essays, an observation essay does not merely tell a story or share a personal reflection.
 Instead, it places the spotlight firmly on the subject being observed.
-It’s a bit like a painter capturing a scene – the writer uses words instead of brushstrokes to bring their subject to life.
-The result?
-Readers should feel like they’re right there with the writer, experiencing firsthand observation.
+The writer uses words instead of brushstrokes to bring a scene to life.
+Readers should feel like they are right there with the writer, experiencing firsthand observation.

 Purpose and Importance